Steinheilig/DeepRL_Udacity/multi_agent/Report_Soccer.md

 - Noise: **epsilon-greedy**

 ## Different Implementations
-Functional, well-documented, and organized code for training the agent is provided for the different implementations via Jupyter notebooks.
+Functional, well-documented, and organized code for training the agent is provided for the different implementations via Jupyter notebooks is provided in this [directory](./Soccer/).
-<br>tba

 ### Saved Model Weights
 The submission includes the saved model weights of the successful agents: